-Follow this link for complete Spring 2016 registration information.
-Registration for the Spring 2016 semester begins on Thursday, November 12, 2015; classes begin on Tuesday, January 19, 2016; registration ends Monday, February 1, 2016.
+Follow this link for complete Fall 2016 registration information.
+Registration for the Fall 2016 semester begins on Monday, April 4, 2016; classes begin on Tuesday, September 6, 2016; registration ends Monday, September 19, 2016.

 Here you will find forms, deadlines, formatting and electronic submission information, links to checklists of requirements, and other information essential to completing the master's degree.